 Safety advocates are saying this practice has grown more common in recent years.
 Ford Explorers, which have been linked to 1,000 complaints of carbon monoxide poisoning including several injuries have also yet to be recalled.
 Ford has agreed to fix the issue for free if customers have “concerns,” but it has refused to issue a formal recall.

-As auto defect lawyers, we are appalled by automakers and federal agencies’ lax attitude when it comes to consumer safety.
+As attorneys for auto defects, we find it repugnant that federal agencies and automakers have a lax attitude toward consumer safety.
 Be it the risk of spontaneous combustion or lethal carbon monoxide gas seeping into the cabin, these are serious safety issues, which could put lives in danger.
-If you’ve been injured as the result of dangerous or defective auto, please contact an experienced auto defect attorney to obtain more information about pursuing your legal rights.
+If you’ve been injured due to dangerous or defective auto, don’t hesitate to contact an experienced auto defect attorney to obtain more information about pursuing your legal rights.

 Source: https://www.consumeraffairs.com/news/consumer-horror-stories-about-kia-cars-suddenly-going-ablaze-sparks-federal-investigation-073118.html